o-qcblog/o-qcblog.github.io/_posts/2024-06-12-Randomized-Query-Algorithms.md

 Here in this example we are considering a random register of size 1 (i.e. 1 bit) and an algorithm running on input $x = 10 $

+Note that you can choose to toss the coin at any node and any number of times.
+You may also choose not to toss at all at a particular level of nodes.

 Another way is to define a randomized decision tree as a probability distribution over deterministic decision trees.
+All the trees that occur with a non zero probability is called trees *in support of* the randomized algorithm.

 <div class="video-container">
   <video controls>